 - Now stop testing and return to a plain diet.

 - Start taking the over-the-counter supplement, if it’s okay for you to do so.
 Pure Coenzyme A is not commonly found everywhere but you can certainly order it from Amazon.
 Also, most of the components of Pure Coenzmye A can be bought separately more easily if preferred.
+(I recommend buying only one bottle at a time and keeping it in the fridge.
+Panthethine is unstable and is not so effective after some time – as I learned from experience.)

 - Take for a month or more before you start the food testing again.